Leonardo-Boss/suckless-site/surf.suckless.org/patches/chromebar.md

 This patch is an extension of the [searchengines patch](http://surf.suckless.org/patches/searchengines).
 It parses what you type in the dmenu window when you input new address or a query.
-If what you wrote is not an internet address, it will use default search engine to query for that phrase: like the google bar.
+If what you wrote is not an internet address or a file`s uri, it will use a default search engine to query for that phrase: like the chrome bar does.

 Configuration